 More than half of American consumers say a company’s social reputation influenced their purchasing decision.

+For this reason, some companies are now considering looking into launching social media and even podcats for them to communicate more consistently with their customers.
+If your business was also thinking about setting up a podcast then you might want to get some advice for launching your show or some good tips for attracting attention to your new platform.
 If you’re anything like us, your existing clients and your loyal fans are among your most valuable resources.
 So it makes a lot of sense that when big company Clorox made the decision to acquire Burt’s Bees six years ago, it was a decision made after listening to the wants of their clients.

 The evolution of that decision was recently profiled by Kyle Westaway, author of Profit & Purpose, in an article for the Guardian: